 As soon as your interview time is confirmed, you should start your preparation.
-Study the job spec as well as the company website - your research is integral to your interview.
-The way to wow your potential employer is to show that you care - brush up on your knowledge, and prepare questions which you can ask yourself.
-Importantly, you should always prepare answers for conventional interview questions, as well as competency based questions asked in interviews, you need your answers to blow the employers away, make your answers the ones they remember.
+Study the job spec as well as the company website – your research is integral to your interview.
+The way to wow your potential employer is to show that you care – brush up on your knowledge, and prepare questions which you can ask yourself.
+Importantly, you should always prepare answers for conventional interview questions, as well as competency based questions asked in interviews.
 The night before your interview, ensure you get a good night’s sleep, lay out your clothes and allow yourself enough time to get ready.
-Plan your travel and allow yourself plenty of time to get to your interview, always be early, never late.
+Plan your travel and allow yourself plenty of time to get to your interview.

-Positivity is key when job hunting - employers want staff who are happy to pick up any role necessary.
-A can do attitude can be the most beneficial tool, happiness rubs off on others - be a part of the yes movement and reap the rewards.
+Positivity is key when job hunting – employers want staff who are happy to pick up any role necessary.
+A can-do attitude can be the most beneficial tool, so aim to be a part of the yes movement and reap the rewards.
 Be attentive throughout your interview, and always check your posture – by slouching, you could appear disinterested and bored.
-Carrying out a SWOT analysis on yourself can be very useful – this way you can break down your strengths, weaknesses, opportunities and threats, this way you can work on your weaknesses and see what you can improve.
+Carrying out a SWOT analysis on yourself can be very useful – this way you can break down your strengths, weaknesses, opportunities and threats, and work on your weaknesses and see what you can improve.
 Be yourself, be genuine.
 Think of your best qualities, and be sure these come across within the meeting.

 What to say

 Of course, you should know how to present yourself in an interview, and though it may seem obvious, never mention salary expectations within the first part of the interview unless asked.
-Always ask whether there is room for career growth within the company - by asking this question, it shows your potential employer that you are keen to grow, not only in your career but within their organisation.
-Another important question to ask is about their current training opportunities, again it will show you are looking to further your skills at their company.
-Show an interest in the company, yes it is a good sign that they are employing staff, but you should be sure to ask how the company is doing and whether they are growing.
-Ask about the company culture and where your role would sit in its current structure - this way you can get a better understanding of the team and how you would fit in.
-Often you will be asked complex questions, it is always best to clarify this question rather than answering it in a way that you are unsure if it will be seen as the correct thing to say.
+Always ask whether there is room for career growth within the company – by asking this question, it shows your potential employer that you are keen to grow, not only in your career but within their organisation.
+Another important question to ask is about their current training opportunities.
+Again, it will show you are looking to further your skills at their company.

 Be sure to discuss your experience in great detail.
-Your experience is what will help you get the job, and keep it.
-If you have a portfolio of work which is impressive, take it to the interview with you - show your interviewer what you can do, this could be your ticket to get your feet under the desk.
+Your experience is what will help you get the job.
+If you have an impressive portfolio of work, take it to the interview with you to show your interviewer what you can do.
 Explain what you can offer the company and relate your experience to your potential responsibilities.
-Relating back to the competency based questions, a potential employer may ask you to explain a time where you have prioritised your work load and managed your stress levels, think back to previous tasks which you have carried out and ensure that you show that you could cope with any situation thrown at you.